How to have the perfect Townsville getaway

 The Townsville coast is dotted with tranquil islands waiting to be discovered.
 Magnetic Island, boasting 23 beaches and bays and an abundance of wildlife, is just a 25-minute ferry ride away.
 If you’d rather travel in the air, head over to Orpheus Island; the only way of getting to this picturesque location is via helicopter.
 If you’re an adventure seeker, Hinchinbrook Island is a great option; it’s a national park with long sandy beaches, rainforests, mangroves and the epic 32-kilometre Thorsborne Trail.

 The Museum of Underwater Art (MOUA), anticipated to open by mid-2020, will also be a winner for all ages.
-As the only underwater art museum in the southern hemisphere, MOUA will be a significant asset not just to Townsville and neighbouring areas, but to Queensland and Australia as well.
-MOUA will be a hub for vital marine science and research, and will shed light on reef conservation, restoration and education.
+As the only underwater art museum in the southern hemisphere, MOUA will be a hub for vital marine science and research, and will shed light on reef conservation, restoration and education.

 And in case you manage to find time for a bit of retail therapy, we’ve put together this handy shopping guide to help you stock up on all your holiday essentials (and non essentials).